michaelacook/linux-commandline-notes/basics/file_permissions.md

 ## File and Group Ownership

-* In the long form os `ls` there are two columns that show the user and group ownership for each file
+* In the long form `ls` there are two columns that show the user and group ownership for each file
 * The username in the first column owns the file and is the entity for which the first set of permissions for a file apply to
 * The group owner is the second column and the permissions in the second part of a permission apply to that group
 * Can change the ownership of a file using the `$ chown [username] [arg file]` command